Starting in 2012 all employers are required to enrol qualifying employees in a workplace pension.

 If I ask to leave the scheme, what happens after that?

 Anyone who asks to leave, or stops paying into, the scheme will be put back into it at a later date (usually every three years if they meet certain criteria).
 This is because your circumstances may have changed and it may be the right time for you to start saving.
 We will contact you when this happens and you can ask to leave the scheme.

 If I want to stay in the scheme do I have to pay in?

-You will pay in 1% of your earnings each pay period.
+You will pay in 5% of your earnings each pay period.
 This will be taken directly from your pay and may include tax relief from the government.
-We will also pay in 1% of your earnings each pay period.
-Therefore, the total amount put into your pension pot will be 2% of your earnings.
+Your employer will also pay in 3% of your earnings each pay period.

 Will this amount change?

 As the money you pay in is a percentage of your pay, the amounts will automatically go up or down if your earnings do.
-Also, we are going to increase the percentage being paid into your pension over the next few years in line with the government’s minimum standards.
-From *6 April 2018 you will pay 3% of your earnings each pay period and we will pay 2%.
-And then from *6 April 2019, you will pay 5% and we will pay 3%. * These proposed dates are subject to Parliament approval.
+Also, we will going to increase the percentage being paid into your pension in line with Government regulations should they change in the future.